Frequently Asked Questions

 What should I expect at my first session?

-During your intake session, we will review the informed consent form, discuss your background and counseling goals, discuss payment procedures, and schedule our next appointment.
+During your intake session, we will review the informed consent form, discuss your background, counseling goals, and discuss more about what brought you in to counseling, and schedule our next appointment.

 What are your hours?